 A secured loan is accepted if the applicant has a solid credit history, consistent income, and enough collateral.
 A secured loan is more challenging to get, however, if the applicant needs a higher credit score or adequate collateral.

 Yes, credit affects secured loan applications.
-Secured loans are backed by collateral like a vehicle, home, or other valuables.
+Collateral backs secured loans like a vehicle, home, or other valuables.
 Lenders use a credit score to approve loan applications and set terms.

 A high credit score shows the lender with a strong credit history and is a low-risk borrower, leading to a better loan offer with a reduced interest rate.
 A low credit score suggests that the lender needs a better credit history and is a higher-risk borrower, resulting in a less attractive loan offer with a higher interest rate or the lender denying one’s loan application.